Private Limited Company (New Kenyan entity)

 Everyone in Kenya has a dream to start a business.
 Everyone wants to start a company to move forward with this dream and turn it into a reality.
 Therefore, there exists company registration services in Kenya.
 Through the Incorporation of a company, you can start your business legally where you are provided not the only infrastructure of growth but also assistance from the government.

 Company registration services in Kenya is an important process for a proprietor to build a business.
 There are different types of Companies in Kenya, so businessmen need to select the right type of company for their business.
-Companies in Kenya are controlled under the Ministry of Attorney General.
-Registering a company in Kenya is effortless through Online, as it is processed completely online.
-At least one Director is needed to proceed as director and shareholder.
+The Ministry of Attorney General controls companies in Kenya.
+You can effortlessly register a company in Kenya online because the process is completely online.
+To proceed as a director and shareholder, you need at least one Director.
 To register a company one needs the Director’s KRA PIN, address proof, Copy of Passport, Passport photo among others.

-Company incorporation service in Kenya is the lawful process to set up a legal organization or company.
-A corporation is an emerging lawful entity that is resulted from the detachment of the company’s assets and earnings from its owners and investors.
+Company registration services in Kenya is the lawful process to set up a legal organization or company.
+The detachment of the company’s assets and earnings from its owners and investors results in a corporation as an emerging lawful entity.
 We provide quick and inexpensive company registration services in Kenya through a 100% online procedure.
-Our services are trustworthy as thousands of companies in Kenya have been registered through us.
+Hundreds of companies in Kenya have registered through our trustworthy services.

 The Business Name is the simplest business form under which one can operate a business.
 The Business Name is not a legal entity.
 It simply refers to a person who owns the business and is personally responsible for its debts.